vercel/modelfusion/docs/guide/experimental/cost-calculation.md

 const run = new DefaultRun();

-const text = await generateText( openai.CompletionTextGenerator({
+const text = await generateText({
+  model: openai.CompletionTextGenerator({
     model: "gpt-3.5-turbo-instruct",
     temperature: 0.7,
     maxGenerationTokens: 500,
   }),
-  "Write a short story about a robot learning to love:\n\n", { run } // pass in the run into the model calls
+  prompt: "Write a short story about a robot learning to love:\n\n", run, // pass in the run into the model calls
-);
+});

 // calculate the overall cost of the run for the successful calls: const cost = await calculateCost({